-1. Soon after the committal, you will receive from the magistrates’ court a certificate of committal, which should be copied to your legal adviser.
-Your legal adviser should instruct a barrister (counsel) to draft the indictment, a copy of which you should receive and check for accuracy.
-The Crown Court must receive the indictment from you within 28 days of committal, unless an extension of time has been granted.
+1. Your legal adviser should instruct a barrister (counsel) to draft the indictment, a copy of which you should receive and check for accuracy.
+The Crown Court must receive the indictment from you within 28 days of the sending of the case, unless an extension of time has been granted.

 2. You should obtain witnesses’ dates to avoid for the next six months.
 This information will be needed at the Plea and Case Management Hearing (see below).